Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 Post 2 will explore how various theories attempted to reconcile the announcement with non-literal interpretations—and why those attempts fail.

-Post 3 will turn fully to the expectations themselves: the Davidic covenant, the prophetic promises, and the way Mary, Zechariah, John, Jesus, and the disciples all understood the kingdom’s meaning.
+Post 3 will turn fully to the expectations themselves: the Davidic covenant, the prophetic promises, and how the first-century Jewish mind understood them.

-From there we will then turn to *Proposition 1* to begin the deep dive.